root-foundation/root/README.md

 ---

-Artificial intelligence promises a future of abundance and prosperity.
+Artificial intelligence promises abundance and prosperity.

-But, we are not *organized* in a way that allows us to take advantage of artificial intelligence.
-In fact, artificial intelligence, upon our *current* systems, will concentrate opportunity and divide society.
+But we aren’t _organized_ in a way that lets us take advantage of it.
+On our _current_ systems, AI will concentrate opportunity and divide society.

-In this essay, we propose a *new* system to organize our world in a way that enables us to take advantage of artificial intelligence — towards unity and prosperity, instead of division and destruction.
+In this essay, we propose a _new_ way to organize ourselves — one that enables us to use AI to achieve unity and prosperity instead of division and decay.

-Before we propose this system, we must first understand how artificial intelligence will change our world.
+But first we need to understand how AI will change our world.

 ---